 More Insurance that Doesn’t Quite Insure

-So the plight of the 400+ Nortel employees who have been living on disability insurance, and are about to be cut off from their benefits (in fact they may already be cut off, couldn’t really find a straight answer there), has come to light in the media again (Nortel officially disappeared a while ago, I believe with the last vestiges transferring to another firm).
+Behold the plight of the 400+ Nortel employees (Canadian) who have been living on disability insurance.
+They will be cut off from their benefits.
+This has come to light in the media finally.
+Nortel officially disappeared a while ago.

 How can this be, you ask?
-Nortel and other large companies typically self insure these kind of plans, which means, even though it looks like you have your insurance with a large insurance company (say like Sun Life or Manulife), your policy is held by your employer and is paid out by them (should you make a claim).
-To the large company it is much cheaper to have the large insurance company simply administer the Insurance Policies, and have the money come from the large company directly (rather than simply paying premiums to the insurance company and have them profit from the programs).
+Nortel and other large companies typically self insure these kinds of plans.
+This means though it looks like you have your insurance with a large insurance company, you don’t.
+Your employer holds your policy and is paid out by your employer (when you make a claim).
+It is much cheaper to have the insurance company administer the Insurance Policies to the large company.
+The money comes from the large company directly (rather than merely paying premiums to the insurance company and profiting from the programs).

 So what is the problem?
-The obvious issue with Nortel, is that the company effectively does not exist any more, and thus anyone who is owed money through this kind of disability policy is now only an unsecured creditor, and is likely to get very little (if any) more money.
-The fact that this debt can be dodged by the firm by simply declaring bankruptcy is smelly (in my opinion).
+The apparent issue with Nortel is that the company does not exist anymore.
+Anyone owed money through this kind of disability policy is now only an unsecured creditor and will likely get very little (if any) more money.
+The fact that the firm can dodge this debt by simply declaring bankruptcy is terrible (in my opinion).

 So what can be done?
-For the folks at Nortel, not much more, they have hammered out a deal to get whatever moneys they can, but as of the cut off date, they will be without income, leaving them few options to live on.
-For those that have disability insurance with large firms that are currently self-insuring, they should be contacting their MP’s right away to have put in place some kind of protection system for this kind of insurance policy.
+For the folks at Nortel, not much more.
+They have hammered out a deal to get whatever money they can.
+However, as of the cut-off date, they will be without income, leaving them few options to live on.
+They may have access to the Canada pension plan disability but not much else.
+Those with disability insurance with large firms currently self-insuring should contact their MP’s right away to put in place some protection system for this kind of insurance policy.

 There are two pieces of legislation on the books about this topic:

-- Bill S-216 An Act to amend the Bankruptcy and Insolvency Act and the Companies’ Creditors Arrangement to protect beneficiaries of long term disability benefits plans (authored by Senator Art Eggleton)
+- Bill S-216 An Act to amend the Bankruptcy and Insolvency Act and the Companies Creditors Arrangement to protect beneficiaries of long-term disability plans (authored by Senator Art Eggleton)

 - C-476 An Act to amend the Bankruptcy and Insolvency Act and other Acts (unfunded Pension Plan Liabilities) (author Wayne Marston (Hamilton-East-Stoney Creek))

-Pension reform is needed as well, but these “policies” being held on the companies books as debt liabilities and not like a pension (which is held by an Arms length company, that is funded by the Insuror), puts 1.1 Million people at risk currently (according to the Canadian Life and Health Insurance Association (from the CBC post Disabilty Insurance at risk for 1.1 Million)).
+Pension reform is needed as well, but these “policies” being held on the companies books as debt liabilities and not like a pension (which is owned by an Arm’s length company that the Insurer funds) puts 1.1 Million people at risk currently (according to the Canadian Life and Health Insurance Association (from the CBC post Disability Insurance at risk for 1.1 Million)).

-What really upsets me, is I paid for this insurance when I worked at Nortel, and it was a very expensive premium that was paid for peace of mind, yet the money effectively went into the companies coffers, instead of a safe place in case I needed it?
+What upsets me is I paid for this insurance when I worked at Nortel, and it was a costly premium paid for peace of mind, yet the money effectively went into the company’s coffers instead of a safe place.
+In case I needed it?

-The worst part of this whole story, is I know people directly effected by this cut off, and they are the ones who need help.
-We shall see how this shakes out, but if anyone knows more about this, please feel free to comment.
+The worst part of this whole story is I know people directly affected by this cut-off, and they are the ones who need help.
+We shall see how this shakes out, but please feel free to comment if anyone knows more about this.